top of page

 Supported by the Anna & Noubar Afeyan Endowed Fund

-Welcome: Anna Afeyan Gunnarson, Treasurer, Board of Directors, Beacon Academy, Boston and Co-Chair, Noubar and Anna Afeyan Foundation; Monique Tú Nguyen, Executive Director, Mayor's Office for Immigrant Advancement (2022); Lena Afeyan, Friends of Armenian Heritage Park; Alejandra St. Guillen, Director, Mayor's Office for Immigrant Advancement (2018); Middlesex Sheriff Peter Koutoujian; Judge Indira Talwani, US District Court (2017);Judge Rya Zobel, US District Court; Rep. David Muradian, MA House of Representatives (2016); Dr. Vartan Gregorian, President, Carnegie Corporation of New York; James Kalustian, President, Armenian Heritage Foundation; Chief Felix Arroyo, Mayor's Office of Health & Human Services; Armine Afeyan, Friends of Armenian Heritage Park (2015).
+Welcoming remarks have been offered by Bruce Bagdasarian, Esq, Sheehan Phinney and Vice President, Armenian Heritage Foundation (2024); Armine Afeyan, founding chair, Welcome Reception; Executive Director, Aurora Humanitarian Initiative (2023); Anna Afeyan Gunnarson, Treasurer, Board of Directors, Beacon Academy, Boston and Co-Chair, Noubar and Anna Afeyan Foundation; Monique Tú Nguyen, Executive Director, Mayor's Office for Immigrant Advancement (2022); Lena Afeyan, MIT graduate student; Alejandra St. Guillen, Director, Mayor's Office for Immigrant Advancement (2018); Middlesex Sheriff Peter Koutoujian; Judge Indira Talwani, US District Court (2017); Judge Rya Zobel, US District Court; Rep. David Muradian, MA House of Representatives (2016); Dr. Vartan Gregorian, President, Carnegie Corporation of New York; James Kalustian, President, Armenian Heritage Foundation; Chief Felix Arroyo, Mayor's Office of Health & Human Services; Armine Afeyan, Friends of Armenian Heritage Park (2015).

 CELEBRATE PUBLIC ART!

-On the first Saturday of May, the two-part event features World Labyrinth Day: Walk as One, an initiative of The Labyrinth Society, followed by the Reception to View the New Configuration of the Abstract Sculpture.
+On the first Saturday of May, the event features World Labyrinth Day: Walk as One, an initiative of The Labyrinth Society, followed by the Reception to View the New Configuration of the Abstract Sculpture.

-"Public art is the way we express ourselves as a community — it’s the way we tell our story."
+"Public art is the way we express ourselves as a community — i

 Karin Goodfellow, Director of Public Art, City of Boston